-The impact of asymmetry on TCP/IP performance has been characterized by Lakshman [2]using an index called normalized asymmetry ratio (k) which is the ratio of raw bandwidths on both directions to the ratio of packet sizes in both directions.
+The impact of asymmetry on TCP/IP performance has been characterized by Lakshman et al [lakshman] using an index called normalized asymmetry ratio (k) which is the ratio of raw bandwidths on both directions to the ratio of packet sizes in both directions.
 When k is greater than one, the TCP throughput on the forward channel is restricted to a maximum of (forward channel bandwidth) / k.
-Other factors like bi-directional traffic (e.g.: downloading a web page while sending an email) or protocol overhead (e.g.: PPPoE, PPTP, L2TP, ATM etc) will increase k and further aggravate the asymmetry problem.
+Other factors like bi-directional traffic (e.g.: downloading a web page while sending an email) or protocol overhead (e.g.: PPPOE, PPTP, L2TP, ATM etc) will increase k and further aggravate the asymmetry problem.

-Balakrishnan [3], Keshav [4] and the PILC group [5] independently show that performance can be substantially increased by making two key changes: simply suppressing acknowledgements on the reverse channel (ack-filtering), and regenerating them after the reverse link has been traversed (ack-reconstruction).
-Balakrishnan also apply the same techniques to address types of asymmetry other than bandwidth asymmetry including asymmetry in delay, loss rates etc. We classify these techniques, as "ack-regulation techniques" since they are very different from mechanisms like Random Early Drop (RED) because the latter are designed to drop packets, not acks, and are used to signal congestion to TCP, not alleviate asymmetry problems.
-Our work focuses on generalizing these studies into a model called the AMP model, and making specific design improvements (Smart Ack Dropper: SAD) for performance optimization based upon this model.
+Balakrishnan et al [hari], Keshav [keshav] and the PILC group [pep] independently show that performance can be substantially increased by making two key changes: simply suppressing acknowledgements on the reverse channel (ack-filtering), and regenerating them after the reverse link has been traversed (ack-reconstruction).
+Balakrishnan et al also apply the same techniques to address types of asymmetry other than bandwidth asymmetry including asymmetry in delay, loss rates etc. We classify these techniques, as "ack-regulation techniques" since they are very different from mechanisms like Random Early Drop (RED) because the latter are designed to drop packets, not acks, and are used to signal congestion to TCP, not alleviate asymmetry problems.
+Our work focusses on generalizing these studies into a model called the AMP model, and making specific design improvements (Smart Ack Dropper: SAD) for performance optimization based upon this model.